shenweiyan/shen.bioinit.com/content/topic/code/2019-07-01-jupyter-notebook-tutorial.md

 [I 10:47:32.644 NotebookApp] Serving notebooks from local directory: /Bio/home/bi.shenwy/pythonTrain [I 10:47:32.644 NotebookApp] 0 active kernels
 [I 10:47:32.644 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=120a457da88d214270e...22a376d3d4
-[I 10:47:32.644 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
+[I 10:47:32.644 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip co.
 [C 10:47:32.651 NotebookApp]

     Copy/paste this URL into your browser when you connect for the first time,